h2ooooooo/FileZilla/README.md

 It can be run with `php ./tests/test-simple.php`.

-## Note
+## FTP Adapter patch

+The built in FTP adapter from Flysystem doesn't really support SSL, and particularly not implicit SSL.

+[`vyuldashev/flysystem-curlftp`](https://github.com/vyuldashev/flysystem-curlftp) solves this issue by allowing implicit FTP through curl.

-In order to support implicit FTPS this package uses (``)[].
-The problem with this package is that the support for explicit FTPS is faulty seeing as it prepends `ftps://` to the hostname, resulting in the initial connection to be SSL (explicit FTP should connect without SSL and enter the state instead).
+The problem with this package is that the support for explicit FTPS is faulty, seeing as it prepends `ftps://` to the hostname, resulting in the initial connection to be SSL (explicit FTP should connect without SSL and enter the state instead).

 To fix this there's a patch applied automatically by composer located here: